ninpl/hugo-type-moon-theme/README.md

 I assume you've **Git installed**.
 Inside the folder of your Hugo site run

+		$ hugo new site blog
-    $ cd themes
+    $ cd blog
+		$ git init
     $ git submodule add https://github.com/moonantonio/hugo-type-moon-theme.git themes/hugo-type-moon-theme
+		$ echo 'theme = "hugo-type-moon-theme"' >> config.toml
+		$ hugo server

 You should see a folder called `hugo-type-moon-theme` inside the `themes` directory that we created a few moments ago.
 Now we have to replace some files and do a little configuration of the web.

- * **exampleSite** - Copy all the **template files** and folders and paste them into the **root**(./) We need to **replace** the config.toml for the new theme configuration, also add data / l10n.toml for the translation and finally content and static for the operation.
+ * **exampleSite** - Copy the **data folder** that is in exampleSite and paste it in the root of the blog (./).
+Copy the file **config.toml** that is in exampleSite and paste it in the root of the blog.

-> To turn the template folder in a standalone demo site the themesDir property has been set to ../...
-This way you can preview this theme by running hugo server inside template folder.
+> To turn the exampleSite folder in a standalone demo site the themesDir property has been set to ../...
+This way you can preview this theme by running hugo server inside exampleSite folder.
 > Due to the customized themesDir path Hugo will fail to find themes if you copied the config.toml into the root directory of a regular Hugo website.
-Make sure you comment out the themesDir property if you use the theme in production. — Friedrich Nietzsche
+Make sure you comment out the themesDir property if you use the theme in production.

  * **The config file** - Now, let us take a look into the **config.toml**.
 Feel free to play around with **the settings**.